lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 Functional programming refers to the idea that the result of a function _only_ depends on the values of its arguments and does not change _any_ variables but returns a new object.
+This makes programs much more safe to use and to understand.
+To say it with Donald Knuth:
+> ## Premature optimization is the root of all evil
+>
+> >Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
+> >We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
+> >Yet we should not pass up our opportunities in that critical 3%.
+{: .callout}

 > ## Functional programming
 >
-> * functions do not have side-effects
+> * Functions do not have side-effects.
-> * the `map` command is an analogue to GAP's `List` in other languages
+> * In other languages the `map` command is an analogue to GAP's `List`.
-> * can be very elegant but also quickly becomes unreadable.
-Choose wisely!
+> * Can be very elegant but nested `List` statements quickly become unreadable.
+>   Choose wisely!
 {: .callout}

 Note that for many list operations there are both functions that create a new list and